 ENTERPRISES AND INVENTIONS

-KU bolsters Kansas’ economy
+KU boosts Kansas’ economy

 Brag bar headline here